 Like Damselflies, Dragonflies belong to the “Odonata” insect order.
 The Dragonfly has large multifaceted eyes, two sets of strong transparent wings, and an elongated body.
 They are similar to damselflies, but the adults can be differentiated by the fact that the wings of most dragonflies are held away from, and perpendicular to, the body when at rest.
 Dragonflies are predators that eat mosquitoes & other small insects.
 They are usually found around lakes, ponds, streams & wetlands because their larvae, known as “nymphs”, are aquatic.
 Dragonflies have two fishable life cycles – the nymph and the adult.
 They are big ticket food items and are therefore very important to trout … which makes them very important to fly fishers as well! 😉

-The nymph is the longest stage of the life cycle, 4 years and longer.
-There are two main families of dragonfly to imitate – the darner, weed dwellers with long bodies and active hunting tactics, and the red shoulder, mud dwellers with flat round bodies and a shy ambush style of hunting.
+Relevant to BC stillwaters, there are two families to consider attempting to imitate for those interested in fly fishing dragonfly nymphs: the darner, weed dwellers with long bodies and active hunting tactics; and the red shoulder, mud dwellers, with flat round bodies and a shy ambush style of hunting.In both families, as soon as the eggs hatch, the free crawling aquatic larvae (nymphs) molt once and then start hunting voraciously.
 Both live in their habitats preying on larvae, nymphs, shrimp and small fish.
-They have the ability to move very quickly if startled in 4 to 6 inch darts by jetting water through their body.
+They have the ability to move very quickly if startled, in 4 to 6 inch darts by jetting water through their body.
+At four years and longer, this nymph stage is the longest stage of the dragonflies life cycle.
+As the nymphs grows they continue to molt numerous times, usually about ten to fifteen times, until they are fully mature and ready for adulthood.
+At this time the nymphs seek out vegetation to crawl up and anchor to in order to break free of their nymphal casing and emerge as adults.
 Emergence is not done en masse like most other insects.
 Instead, individuals crawl along the bottom toward shore and clamber out of the water during the dark hours.

 … check out this National Geographic video depicting the hunting skills of the Dragonfly Nymph!

-females in the area.
+After their hatch, the new adult Dragonfly spends the next few hours completing its development and “drying its wings” before flying off to begin its mating cycle.
+Once sexually mature, the male Dragonfly establishes a territory, chases away all other males and begins his courtship with any females in the area.
 Eventually a male and female will pair and can be seen cruising the skies in tandem attached head to toe.
 Egg laying typically occurs on protruding vegetation around the waters edge but they can also be deposited underwater, drilled into mud or dropped while in flight … either of which completes the life cycle.

 Dragonfly nymphs are a prime food source of stillwater trout and because they are always present in lakes can be fished year round.
 In the absence of a hatch they can be typically found along the bottom of the lake with the Darners preferring the cover of weed beds and the red shoulder preferring a mud bottom.
 Both become most available to trout during the spring migration to shallow water, the fall migration to deep water and during emergence in summer.